tigera-cs/Calico-Enterprise-Networking-Training-FR/5. Calico Enterprise Egress Gateway/README.md

 EOF
 ```

-4. Let's create a namespace called and application, which will be using egress gateway to connect to resources outside the cluster.
+4. Let's create a namespace and application, which will be using egress gateway to connect to resources outside the cluster.

 ```
 kubectl apply -f -<<EOF